Phone LawAccess NSW on 1300 888 529. LawAccess NSW also have a web chat.

 If there are going to be costs, the community legal centre will give you a ‘costs agreement’ to sign upfront.

 Some community legal centres provide fee-based training to organisations and communities to cover the costs of providing the training, such as printing and venue hire.

 There may be a number of reasons why a community legal centre is unable to assist with a matter.
 These can include:

-- The centre does not deal with the legal issue in question.
+- The centre does not deal with the legal issue.

-- Community legal centres are generally chronically underfunded and unable to meet all demands on their services.
+- Community legal centres are unable to meet all demands on their services due to funding constraints.
 If they are unable to assist, they may either refer you to another organisation or place you on a wait list.

-- There could be a conflict of interest for the community legal centre in dealing with the matter; for example, the centre is representing, or has represented, the other party to the matter.
-Legal professional conduct rules state that a legal practice cannot represent both parties to a matter, other than in exceptional circumstances.
+- There could be a conflict of interest for the community legal centre in dealing with the matter; for example, the centre is advising, or has advised, the other party to the matter.
+Legal professional conduct rules state that a legal practice cannot advise both parties to a matter, other than in exceptional circumstances.
 Due to privacy, the centre is unable to provide information on the conflict of interest if it arises.

 If you are ringing from outside NSW about a legal issue which occurred in NSW ring LawAccess NSW on 1300 888 529 as they may be able to assist you over the phone with legal advice or provide you with a referral to the most appropriate service to assist you.

 A ‘warm referral’ occurs where an organisation, such as a community legal centre, with the permission of the individual, has discussed an individual’s matter with another organisation, and that second organisation then agrees to consider the matter in more detail and consider whether it is able to assist.